archivesunleashed/aut-docs/docs/Getting-Started.md

 ### Windows

 Using [Git Bash](https://git-for-windows.github.io/), you will need to install git.
-It is [a straightforward installation](https://git-scm.com/).
+It is [a (relatively) straightforward installation](https://git-scm.com/).
 For Maven, [download a copy here](https://maven.apache.org/download.cgi) (we recommend the binary zip archive for Windows users).
 Then following the instructions for "Windows Tips" [here](https://maven.apache.org/install.html).

+When running `spark-shell` in subsequent instructions, you will need to instead call `spark-shell.cmd`.

 ### Linux